 For B2C customer service, sales, and marketing, chatbots are integrated with messaging platforms like Whatsapp, Facebook Messenger, WeChat, Hike, Telegram, or via SMS.
 Since every messaging platform targets a niche, you can choose a platform for your chatbot where you are likely to find users, well-suited for your business.

 For example: If you have an eCommerce app, having a chatbot for Facebook, Twitter or SMS service will serve you the benefit.
-You can look around for the positive facts about each messaging platform and the type of the audiences that they have.
+You can look around for the positive facts about each messaging platform and the type of audiences that they have.
 For instance, the benefits of having a Facebook chatbot is it has a huge user-base, lets you have the marketing insights/stats, and more.
-So, before moving on to the chatbot development phase, analyze if the features of a platform compliments your business.
+So, before moving on to the chatbot development phase, analyze if the features of a platform compliment your business.

 4. Understanding the Need to Involve Humans